 Alan Blumlein wins a Grammy – the power of stories to define a place.

-In 1931, while watching one of those new ‘talkies’ at the cinema, Alan Blumlein became frustrated.
+In 1931, while watching one of those new ‘talkies’ at the cinema, Alan Blumlein grew frustrated.
 The art of matching sound to moving pictures was still in its infancy and cinemas played the soundtrack through a single speaker.
 Blumlein was annoyed that a character could stand on one side of the room while his voice seemed to come from the other.

 We’ve all had a bad night at the movies.
 But Alan Blumlein happened to be one of the country’s most creative and prolific inventors, with a hatful of patents already to his name.
 This was also the year that Blumlein took a job at EMI’s Old Vinyl Factory in Hayes, where he led a team of scientists and sound engineers that worked in the feverishly inventive R&D hothouse known as the Central Research Laboratory (CRL).